-The overlooked importance of pool ladders
+The often overlooked importance of pool ladders

-Introduction to enjoyment
+The entrance to enjoyment

 Inclusivity and accessibility